craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Heritages/Elven Specifics.md

 ### Spring Elves
 Spring elves, also known as the Wood Elves, first came to the northeast of [[Central Alaturmen]].
 There, they were unwelcome - the [[Bandit Lords]] and the [[Northeastern Hobgoblin Territories]] both had no kindness for them.
 The Spring elves retreated into the forest for some time, but during the rise of [[Arthur Simonson]], the Spring Elves became an important ally for the resistance forces.
 After [[The Kingdom of Prosper]] destroyed the [[Bandit Lords]] and ceased hostility with [[Northeastern Hobgoblin Territories]], the Spring Elves migrated en-mass from the surrounding forests.

+Traditional Spring Elf culture promotes community, kindness and enlightenment - most who think of "the good, helpful elf" would picture a spring elf.

 ### Summer Elves
-Summer Elves, also known as the Desert Elves, first came to the southwest of [[Central Alaturmen]]
+Summer Elves, also known as the Desert Elves, first came to the southwest of [[Central Alaturmen]].
+There they met the people who came to worship Tetrimoc, and they saw their committal.
+The eldest Summer Elves are some of the few who could truly claim to have seen the [[Tetrimoc|Great Yellow Dragon]].
+While Summer elves can be found throughout Alaturmen, a large population live in [[The Golden City]] working as [[Golden Claws]].

+Traditional summer elf culture promotes impulse and fruitless joy, so long as their actions would not impede their Walk.

 ### Autumn Elves
 Autumn elves, also known as the High Elves, first came to the southeast of [[Central Alaturmen]], the area now known as [[The Fiefdoms of the Combine]].
 There, they used their progenitor's natural magics in the battle for power and resources ever-present in the Fiefdoms.

-The traditional culture of the Autumn elves gives great respect to the Weave
+The traditional culture of the Autumn elves gives great respect to the Weave and those who can manipulate it.

 ### Winter Elves
 The Winter elves, also known as the Drow, inherited many of the features of their progenitors.
 Sharp, long features, mono-chrome skin-tone, etc.

-The culture of traditional Winter Elves is one of isolation and arrogance.
+The culture of traditional Winter Elves promotes cultural isolation and personal arrogance.

 Winter elves first came to the northwest of [[Central Alaturmen]], the area of the [[Great Northern Forests]] now known as [[The Holyl'nds]]].
-They made peace with the goblinoids there and together, they formed the beginnings of a great nation; [[The Old|Minyostalma]].
-After the [[50 Year White Burning]], the remnants of Minyostalma formed [[Cenva Minyo]].
+They quickly exterminated goblinoids that lived there over the course of their first year.
+They formed the beginnings of a powerful nation; [[The Old|Minyostalma]], but before the seeds of this nation could flower, they were [[50 Year White Burning|burned]].
+After the [[50 Year White Burning]], the surviving remnants of Minyostalma formed [[Cenva Minyo]], plotting against the White Flame in the southern [[Grumbling Hills]].